RalphTro/epcis-event-hash-generator/README.md

 ## Usage (for the inconvenient)
-The script may be used as a command line utility like so:
+The script may be used as a command line utility like that:
 ```
 python src/EpcisEventHashGenerator.py test/sensorObjectEvent.xml
 ```